AvaloniaUI/avalonia-docs/docs/concepts/toplevel.md

 ```

 ### FrameSize
-Gets the total size of the top level.
+Gets the total size of the top level including system frame if presented.

 ```cs
 Size?
 FrameSize { get; }